 GCP: the verdict

-When artificial intelligence and machine learning play a crucial part in your day-to-day work, you cannot go wrong adopting Google Cloud in your stack, especially given the strong community surrounding it.
-However, if data engineering is more your strong suite, you might need to consider a different platform until GCP has matured a bit more.
-The main issue being the lack of a good development solution.
+When artificial intelligence and machine learning play a crucial part in your business, you cannot go wrong adopting Google Cloud in your stack, especially given the strong community surrounding it.
+A benefit is also the connection of GCP products to open source software.
+The various serverless tools help develop scalable applications and reduce ops.

 Back to overview